The customer journey is everything your customer experiences from the moment they discover you to the day they become your biggest fan.

 3. Capture emails.

 Present a special offer as a way to entice visitors to join your email list.
 When visitors subscribe to your list, you open up the opportunity for a lasting relationship.
-The offer can be a coupon for a free tasting, a discount on food or product in your gift shop, or a downloadable freebie.
+The offer can be a coupon for a free tasting, a discount on food or product in your gift shop, or a downloadable wine pairing freebie.

 Once you have a clear, engaging message on your website, apply it to your social media pages.
 All your digital marketing elements should feel consistent, because they all work together to convey your message about your brand.